Introduction

 Usage:

-Use the tape measure to determine the length and width needed.
+Use the tape measure to find the right dimensions.

 Cutting Tools for Different Needs